 Geocell is a cellular-like net structure known as a cellular confinement system.
-These geocells are manufactured using long-lasting materials that provide uniform stability and are environmentally friendly.
 The geocell’s three-dimensional honeycomb design compacts the soil, providing a robust configuration in the infill and the pavement.
 This design also allows the geocell to divide the load and increase the bearing capacity uniformly.
+A geocell is manufactured using HDPE (High-Density Polyethylene), an excellent agent for stabilizing weak or hazardous subgrades.
+This material minimizes soil movement and makes it vertically dense.

 Geocells act as a mattress, improving the in-fill material’s flexibility and strength to increase its load-bearing capacity.
 By reducing soil flexibility – by increasing the flexural rigidity.
 The confined space provides a stable and rigid structure that resists bending and deformation.
 The geocells affect the modulus of subgrade reaction (ks) by providing a stiffer and more stable base, which means the in-fill is more resistant to deformation and more even load distribution.